-The best ring lights offer a simple and effective way to improve the quality of your videos and photos, whether you're streaming to YouTube, creating a TikTok or zoning out in another Zoom meeting.
+The best ring lights are a must if you're looking to improve the quality of your videos, whether you're streaming on YouTube or hosting a work Zoom call.

 What are the best ring lights?